Kshora/kslab/README.md

 I don't test environments under Linux and Mac

 # Version , update
-The latest version is '1.3.0'
+The latest version is '1.3.1'
-The last update was on November 30 th '23
+The last update was on Decembeer 21 th '23

 '1.0.0' : June 6 th '23<br>
 '1.0.1' : June 15 th '23<br>